Welcome to National Taiwan University Library 國立臺灣大學圖書館 (NTUL)!

 6. Using bibliographical management software to organize references

-Bibliographical management software allows library users to create a small scale library of references.
-You may use the software to assist you to organize your bibliographic references and retrieve citations.
-There are a lot of bibliographical management softwares and NTUL has subscribed “EndNote”.
+Bibliographical management software allows users to create a small scale library of references.
+You may use the software to assist you in organizing your references and in retrieving citations.
+There are many bibliographical management software, while among them, NTU Library has subscribed to “EndNote”.
+For further guidance about “Endnote”, please consult to “Quickstart Guide for Endnote“.

 If you have other in-depth questions, please e-mail to email@example.com .